elearning-innovation/learningpathdesign/readme.md

 This documentation is in place to help learning path designers build out their designs from the component shells and components available.

 ## What do we start out with?
-You will start with an index.html skeleton file that will include the necessary css/js files to style and add functionality to the page.
-Also within the skeleton file is the Top-Level Shell that contains links to open the sub-topics.
+You will start with skeleton.html file that will include the necessary css/js files to style and add functionality to each page.
+DO NOT USE THIS PAGE AS A WORKING PAGE!
+This page is meant to be copied from and pasted into new html files.
+Normally you will want the index.html file to be your main file where the top-level shell goes.

 ## What are components and shells?
 A component is generally an encapsulated design feature such as an accordion, carousel, tabbed content or overview that can be copy/pasted into an area in a shell.
 Usually a component is used to present a topic.
 A shell is usually the design that houses a number of components and/or other html content/markup.
 A shell, usually to house a topics (1.1, 1.2, etc) many sub-topics (1.1.1, 1.2.4, etc).